wedgeio/wedgeio.github.io/pages/plugins/form.md

 end
 {% endhighlight %}

+### Client/Server Forms

+Much like everything else in Wedge, Forms can exist on both the client and server side.
+In the example above, the `on :submit` event is triggered on the client side, so when we call form.valid? this also occurs on the client side.
+This allows for very fast validation however limits the type of validation you can do.
+You can check things like format of the field, but you cannot do things like compare it to values in the database.

+That does not mean you can't have server side validations on your forms as well.
+You just have to wrap these validations inside an `if server?` block (refer back to [Client/Server Components](/pages/component-advanced.html) to refresh on how the `server?` method works).

 ### Nested Forms

 Forms can be nested within each other much like you can have nested attributes in a database model.
 Consider a user object that has an address: